Skip to Main Content

 This guide provides information about Open Educational Resources (OER), including how to find, evaluate, and teach with them.

-Using Library Materials
+Using Library Materials in Courses

 Library materials are free to access for students, even though most do not have a Creative Commons license and are therefore not OER.